Skip to Content

 Student Loans

-Student loans, unlike grants and work-study, are borrowed money that must be repaid, with interest Before you borrow, consider carefully how much you will need to borrow and the burden your loans will impose after you leave school.
-The Financial Aid Administrator at your institution can provide you with more information on the responsibilities you assume when you borrow money.
+If you apply for financial aid, you may be offered loans as part of your financial aid offer.
+A loan is money you borrow and must pay back with interest.
+Before you borrow, carefully consider how much you will need to borrow as well as the burden your loans may impose on you after you leave school.
+The financial aid administrator at your school can provide you with more information on the responsibilities you take on when you borrow money.

 Federal Direct Loan

-The federal Direct Loan program provides low interest, long-term loans to eligible students through the U.S. Department of Education.
+The Federal Direct Loan program provides eligible students with low interest, long-term loans through the U.S. Department of Education.
 To apply, you must complete the FAFSA.
-For more information about this loan program, visit: https://studentaid.gov/understand-aid/types/loans/.
+To learn more, click here.

 Entrance and Exit Loan Counseling